The Zeist Music Days provides two weeks of intensive study and the very best coaching.

 Taking part in the Zeist Music Days means two weeks of:

-Over the years, the Festival has developed into an event attended by tutors and students from music academies all over the world.
-The Festival gives an ideal opportunity to take advantage of the very best teaching and coaching in an inspiring and informal atmosphere.
+The Zeist Music Days has been under the inspiring leadership of Alexander Pavlovsky, first violinist of the Jerusalem Quartet, from 2008 until now.
+Over the years the festival has developed into an event that is attended by tutors and students from all over the world.
+It offers an excellent opportunity to benefit from the very best coaching in an inspiring, informal atmosphere.